 Figure 4

-The OECD tax-benefit model is updated for all countries in the Eurostat-OECD group.
+The deduction rate is defined as 100% minus the net-to-gross income ratio, expressed as a percentage.
+The 2025 PPPs are extrapolated from the 2024 PPPs using the ratio of each country's CPI growth between 2024 and 2025 to that of the United States.
+Wages and salaries for Israel, Japan, Korea, and the United States are sourced from the OECD Economic Outlook.
+The OECD tax-benefit model is updated for all countries except the Netherlands in the Eurostat-OECD group.
 For Singapore, net income is defined as gross income minus income tax and contributions to the Central Provident Fund (CPF).
 Country code: See the Eurostat Website.

 According to explanations from the OECD, average wages derived from national accounts (NA) statistics may be lower than those from earnings surveys due to several factors: